 We plan to continue to use our research and development ("R&D"), engineering, and product marketing resources to continually roll out new and innovative products.
-As part of our plan to foster intensified internal growth, we have increased our R&D and engineering technical staff by approximately 20% since 2009.
-In addition, we are increasing our technical field sales force in Asia by about 25% to increase opportunities to design-in our products in local markets.
+As part of our plan to foster intensified internal growth, we have increased our worldwide R&D and engineering technical staff, and increased our technical field sales force in Asia to increase opportunities to design-in our products in local markets.
 Our ability to react to changing customer needs and industry trends will continue to be key to our success.
 We intend to leverage our insights into customer demand to continually develop new innovative products within our existing lines and to modify our existing core products to make them more appealing, addressing changing customer needs and industry trends.